Ispirett/Beautiful-Ui/README.md

 # Beautiful-Ui

 A beautiful and easy to use css framework for Developers.
-Have your website looking beautiful in Minutes.
+Have your website looking beautiful in minutes.

-##Getting Started
+## Getting Started

-You can get Started by cloning [Beautiful-Ui](https://github.com/Ispirett/Beautiful-Ui) this repo, or download the css file and adding it to your project.
+You can get Started by cloning [Beautiful-Ui](https://github.com/Ispirett/Beautiful-Ui) repo, or download the css file and adding it to your project.

 ## Examples:

-##### Layout your site semantics with our easily with our fluid grid system
+##### Layout your site semantics with our easy to use fluid grid system.

 ```
 <div class="row">
 <div class=" text-center col-md-6 ">